Čeladná

-Čeladná is a municipality and village in the Frýdek-Místek District in the Moravian-Silesian Region of the Czech Republic.
-It has about 2,900 inhabitants.
+Čeladná is a municipality and village in Frýdek-Místek District in the Moravian-Silesian Region of the Czech Republic.
+It has about 3,000 inhabitants.
+The municipality is located on the Čeladenka Stream in the Moravian-Silesian Beskids mountain range.

+In the 21st century, Čeladná has become a holiday resort.
+It is known for the largest golf course in the Czech Republic.

 Geography

 Čeladná is located about 14 km south of Frýdek-Místek and 27 km south of Ostrava.
 It lies in the Moravian-Silesian Beskids mountain range.
-The highest point is the Smrk mountain at 1276 m above sea level.
-The municipality is situated in the valley of the Čeladenka stream.
+The highest point is the mountain Smrk at 1276 m above sea level.
+The municipality is situated in the valley of the Čeladenka Stream.

 History

 The first written mention of Čeladná is from 1581.

 The spa and rehabilitation centre were founded here in 1902.
 From the 1950s to 2000, the activity of the spa was suspended and there was a hospital and a popular maternity hospital on the premises, therefore Čeladná is the birthplace of many personalities.